Terry Bogard

-SNK created Terry with the idea of a macho fighter which is reflected in his design.
-After several games, Terry was redesigned for Garou: Mark of the Wolves, where he is a more peaceful person.
-This had an impact on his design which was also altered for The King of Fighters games.
+SNK designer Takashi Nishiyama created Terry based on a scrapped design he used in Capcom's Street Fighter before moving to the company.
+A major redesign for Garou: Mark of the Wolves was made by Yasuyuki Oda to reflect on his more peaceful life with Rock as the game takes place a decade after Geese's death.
+His gameplay was based on traditional fighting game characters which kept being balanced with each installment.
 Terry's popularity led SNK to create a female version of him for the 2018 game SNK Heroines: Tag Team Frenzy.

-The character has been well received, and is ranked highly in popularity polls.
-Publications have praised the character's personality and movesets and how he was developed from Fatal Fury to The King of Fighters, although the female Terry saw mixed reception.
-Terry has become an icon for not just SNK, but fighting games in general, appearing prominently on SNK and non-SNK merchandise.
+Publications have praised the character's personality and movesets and how he was developed from Fatal Fury to The King of Fighters as a wandering fighter dealing with revenge, although the female Terry saw mixed reception.
+Terry has become an icon for not just SNK, but fighting games in general, appearing prominently on SNK and non-SNK merchandise, often making rivalries with Street Fighter character Ken Masters both in crossovers and his iconic guest appearance in Street Fighter 6.
+His role in the Fatal Fury original video animations and movie were also the subject of praise with director Masami Obari's own take on Terry's chi-based techniques influencing his style in the games.

-Creation and design
+Creation

-Origin

-Terry Bogard originates in the development of Capcom's fighting game Street Fighter (1987), for which developers Hiroshi Matsumoto and Takashi Nishiyama created a concept for a Caucasian man wearing a leather jacket; the concept was not used in Street Fighter, as they decided to make the main playable character a dougi-clad karateka instead.
+Terry Bogard originates in the development of Capcom's fighting game Street Fighter (1987), for which developers Hiroshi Matsumoto and Takashi Nishiyama created a concept for a Caucasian man wearing a leather jacket; the concept was not used in Street Fighter, as they decided to make the main playable character a dougi-clad karateka name Ryu instead.
 They still wanted to use this concept in a game; after their move to SNK, they implemented him in Fatal Fury: King of Fighters (1991) as a playable character.
-The SNK staff described his character design in the first Fatal Fury as "the most macho, stand-out, original Terry".
-Youchiro Soeda was in charge of the animation of most of the characters in the first Fatal Fury.

-In the making of the series, Terry and his brother Andy were characterized as the heroic leads, contrasting with the comical Joe Higashi.
-For the release of the Fatal Fury 3 game, Terry was quickly added because of his popularity with fans.
-When it came to his moves, SNK had different ideas and altered the special moves he could perform.
-The fourth title, Real Bout Fatal Fury, was made to end the conflict between Terry and his nemesis, Geese Howard.
-Terry has been popular with the SNK staff to the point multiple individuals worked on his character's movesets during location tests of Real Bout Fatal Fury 2.
-Although the story of Garou ends on a cliffhanger, one of SNK's staff members hinted that in a possible sequel Terry and Rock would be enemies.
+His inclusion in Street Fighter 6 was done since Nishiyama had created the first Street Fighter during his time at Capcom and believed adding him alongside Mai Shiranui would fit in the game.
+However, all of Terry's special moves were created by Capcom designers.
+Terry and Street Fighter character Ken Masters have had past dialogue between them, so they were very conscious of their relationship when they created them.